numpy/numpy/doc/source/reference/c-api.types-and-structures.rst

     An integer providing the number of dimensions for this array.
 When nd is 0, the array is sometimes called a rank-0 array.
-Such arrays have undefined dimensions and strides and cannot be accessed. :c:data:`NPY_MAXDIMS` is the largest number of dimensions for any array.
+Such arrays have undefined dimensions and strides and cannot be accessed.
+Macro :c:data:`PyArray_NDIM` defined in ``ndarraytypes.h`` points to this data member. :c:data:`NPY_MAXDIMS` is the largest number of dimensions for any array.

 .. c:member:: npy_intp PyArrayObject.dimensions

     An array of integers providing the shape in each dimension as long as nd :math:`\geq` 1.
-The integer is always large enough to hold a pointer on the platform, so the dimension size is only limited by memory.
+The integer is always large enough to hold a pointer on the platform, so the dimension size is only limited by memory. :c:data:`PyArray_DIMS` is the macro associated with this data member.

 .. c:member:: npy_intp *PyArrayObject.strides

     An array of integers providing for each dimension the number of bytes that must be skipped to get to the next element in that dimension.
+Associated with macro :c:data:`PyArray_STRIDES`.

 .. c:member:: PyObject *PyArrayObject.base

-    This member is used to hold a pointer to another Python object that is related to this array.
+    Pointed to by :c:data:`PyArray_BASE`, this member is used to hold a pointer to another Python object that is related to this array.
     There are two use cases:

     - If this array does not own its own memory, then base points to the Python object that owns it (perhaps another array object)